- Mixed reality headsets rely on several components, such as cameras, to achieve the creation of augmented and virtual reality environments.

 Where is the industry heading?

-With all of these amazing technological strides, it can be easy to lose track of the business end of the industry.
-Tipatat Chennavasin, co-founder of The Venture Reality Fund, is working to finance mixed reality studios so that when these platforms are ready for widespread adoption there is already a myriad of content to explore.
+With all these amazing technological strides, it can be easy to lose track of the business end of the industry.
+Tipatat Chennavasin, co-founder of The Venture Reality Fund, is working to finance mixed reality studios so that, when these platforms are ready for widespread adoption, there is already myriad content to explore.

 Chennavasin shares that expectation for mixed reality devices, which is why he launched The VR Fund along with his partners.